 We have had people camping outside the campground (so they didn’t have to pay) cut right through our campsite to use the restrooms and drinking water station :(.

 Fire safety is so important and cannot be overlooked.
 When in a campground, everyone is having fun around the campfire.
-However, you need to make sure someone is designated to put out the fire.
+However, you must ensure someone is designated to put out the fire.

 Don’t just assume someone else will take care of the fire.
 Be mindful of how much wood you add to the fire late at night.
 It is difficult to put out a roaring fire.

-You must completely put out your fire even if you have a raised fire pit with sides.
+You must completely extinguish your fire even if you have a raised fire pit with sides.

-When it is time to put out the fire, you must stir the coals several times with dirt and water.
+When it is time to put out the fire, stir the coals with dirt and water several times.
 Always remember to bring a camp shovel for this task.
-Again, you will need to stir up the coals and douse them with water and dirt several times.
+Again, you must stir up the coals and douse them with water and dirt several times.

-Keep stirring until the coals are totally cold and out.
+Keep stirring until the coals are completely cold and out.
 It only takes one spark to destroy acres of forest land.

-Camping firewood needs to be sourced locally (more information), close to the campground.
+Camping firewood must be sourced locally (more information) and close to the campground.
 You can also purchase firewood from big box stores.
 Just make sure it is certified and safe for campgrounds.

 You also can buy bundles of firewood from the camp host.
-This can be a bit pricey, though, so ask if a local woodcutter sells firewood.
+However, this can be a bit pricey, so ask if a local woodcutter sells firewood.